managination/afrr/readme-ew.md

 if you change contract code, rebuild contracts:

-cd packages/contracts
+{edit contracts as needed}
-yarn prepare (this recompiles the contracts, and creates packages/contracts/artifacts/contracts files) git add . git commit -m "compiled contracts" git push yarn prepare:set-version (this updates packages/contracts/artifacts/version file with git commit version, which should change, since contracts were compiled and pushed)
+git commit changes (so version file gets a new value) cd packages/contracts yarn prepare (this recompiles the contracts, and creates packages/contracts/artifacts/contracts files, and the packages/contracts/artifacts/version file) git add . git commit -m "re-compiled contracts" git push yarn prepare:set-version (this updates packages/contracts/artifacts/version file with git commit version, which should change, since contracts were compiled and pushed)

+run deployment again, e.g.:

-delete packages/contracts/mainnetDeployment/ewVoltaDeploymentOutput.json (so all contracts are rebuilt now with changes) run deployment again, e.g.: npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js
+1. delete packages/contracts/mainnetDeployment/ewVoltaDeploymentOutput.json (so all contracts are now re-deployed with all changes)
+2. npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js

 PRETTIER CONTRACTS: